Fried Turkey Recipe

 Instructions

-2. Remove giblets and neck from turkey; rinse turkey well with cold water; pat dry thoroughly with paper towels.
-Take extra care to dry both inside cavities, because water added to hot oil can cause excessive bubbling.
-To allow for good oil circulation through the cavity, do not tie legs together.
-Cut off wing tips and tail because they can get caught in the fryer basket.
-Place turkey in large pan.
+• Prep Turkey: Remove giblets and neck from the turkey.
+Rinse the turkey well inside and out with cold water, then pat thoroughly dry with paper towels.
+Pay extra attention to drying both cavities—any water left on the turkey can cause dangerous bubbling in the hot oil.
+Do not tie the legs together so oil can circulate through the cavity.
+Cut off the wing tips and tail so they don’t get caught in the fryer basket.
+Place the turkey in a large pan.

-7. At minimum frying time, carefully remove turkey to check for doneness.
-A meat thermometer inserted into thickest part of breast should read 170°F. If inserted into thigh, it should read 180°F. If necessary, return turkey to oil and continue cooking.
-When turkey is done, let drain a few minutes.
+• Check Doneness: At the minimum frying time, carefully lift the turkey to check the temperature.
+A meat thermometer should read 170°F in the thickest part of the breast or 180°F in the thigh.
+If it’s not there yet, return the turkey to the oil and continue cooking.
+When done, let the turkey drain in the basket for a few minutes.